Hubble image of a young stellar object disk around a star, spanning 64 billion kilometres.

 NASA has just launched a new project that will bring the power of crowdsourcing to finding embryonic planetary systems tucked away in the data collected by the Wide-field Infrared Survey Explorer (WISE) mission.

+However, there are a lot of objects in space that glow in the infrared spectrum, including galaxies, interstellar dust clouds and asteroids.
 By far the best method of classifying them is to study each image with the human eye, which can detect differences and anomalies with far greater accuracy than an automated program.

+In Disk Detective, citizen scientists watch a short, flipbook-style animation of an infrared artefact and classify it according to simple, multiple-choice criteria.
 Each animation will be viewed by multiple people, decreasing the margin for error.
-NASA is looking for two types of planet nurseries: young stellar object discs, younger than 5 million years, containing large quantities of gas and often found near young star clusters; and debris discs, older than 5 million years, which contain little gas, but have belts of rocky and icy debris.
+NASA are looking for two types of planet nurseries: young stellar object disks, younger than five million years, containing large quantities of gas and often found near young star clusters; and debris disks, older than five million years, which contain little gas, but belts of rocky and icy debris.